Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems

 Viewed through our framework, the origin of these heavy tails becomes transparent.
 The key variable $z(t)$ depends not only on the eigenvalues of $\nabla \mathbf{v}$ but also on its projection onto the instantaneous orientation $\mathbf{n}$.
 Because velocity-gradient tensors in turbulence are inherently non-normal, their eigenvectors are non-orthogonal; transient alignments between $\mathbf{n}$ and nearly co-linear eigendirections of $\nabla \mathbf{v}$ thus generate amplification events far larger than eigenvalues alone predict.
 These rare constructive alignments constitute the large-deviation events governing the tail of $P(R)$, providing a concrete physical basis for the observed power law distribution of polymer extensions.
+Within our framework, fluctuations of the eigenvector condition number $\kappa_t$ of the velocity-gradient tensor at each step increase the effective Lyapunov exponent by $\ln\kappa:=\mathbb{E}\left[\ln\kappa_t\right]$ and reduce the tail exponent.
+Polymer stretching thus provides a concrete realization of the predicted shift $\alpha \to \alpha - {2 \ln\kappa \over \sigma_0^2}$.